 Can your credit score recover from bankruptcy?

-Yes, your credit scores will recover after bankruptcy over time as long as you make timely payments and use credit wisely.
+Yes, your credit scores will recover after bankruptcy over time as long as you make timely payments and use your credit wisely.
 A late payment can hurt you the most, so be sure that, after filing bankruptcy, you have a clear path ahead to protect you from making mistakes such as growing your debt too much.

 When can you get a car loan, personal loan, or mortgage loan after bankruptcy?

 When you file for Chapter 7 or Chapter 13 bankruptcy, there may be a time when you are unable to obtain some types of loans.
-Often, after a Chapter 7 bankruptcy, there is a four year waiting period before you can obtain a federally backed mortgage loan.
+Often, after a Chapter 7 bankruptcy, there is a four-year waiting period before you can obtain a federally backed mortgage loan.
 For a Chapter 13 bankruptcy, that is a two-year waiting period.

 When it comes to getting a car loan or other personal loan, many lenders set their own terms and conditions for this.
 Many will not lend on unsecured loans, like a personal loan, until you have at least a year after your bankruptcy.
 A car loan may be easier to obtain within that first year because it is a secured loan on a valuable asset.

-Remember that when you want to recover from bankruptcy, any loan like these available to you can drastically help you to improve your credit scores.
+Remember that when you want to recover from bankruptcy, any loan like these available to you can drastically help you improve your credit scores.
 For that reason, make sure you’re using these loans carefully.

 How long does it take for bankruptcy to come off your record?